CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 * **Global:** Use JHU province-level time-series data.
 The US is a singular observation as a country.
 Smaller countries report only country-level data, while larger countries like China, Australia, and Canada include province-level data.
 * **US:** Use JHU's historical county-level time-series data up through 4/8.
 Then, schedule a job that pulls JHU county-level time-series data (which is updated hourly).
 Append those into one time-series dataset and calculate state totals and change in cases from prior day.
+* **MSA Comparison:** An automatic comparison of number of cases per million for key metropolitan statistical areas (MSAs) to power our chart in the dashboard.
+These key MSAs (and CBSA FIPS codes) are: Los Angeles/Orange County (31080), San Francisco/San Jose (41860, 41940), New York City (35620), Seattle (42660), and Detroit (19820).

 Our ETLs check JHU data ***every hour***.